 Soak tamarind in warm water for 20 minutes, extract its juice and discard the pulp.

 Heat a tsp of oil and fry coriander seeds, bengal gram (chana dal), raw rice and red chillies.
 When dal turns golden brown, add coconut and saute for a few more minutes.

 Switch off the heat.
 Once it cools, grind it to a fine paste adding little water.

 Cook both pumpkin and ash gourd separately in a little water until soft.

-Then add the par boiled vegetables and tamarind water.
-Cook till the raw smell of the tamarind goes.
+Then add the par boiled vegetables (excluding pumpkin and ash gourd), salt needed and tamarind water.
+Cook on medium heat until the raw smell of the tamarind goes.

 If you found this post useful, I would really love it if you pin it or share it with your Facebook fans or Twitter followers or Google+ circles today.
 All it takes is a simple click on the “pin it” “like,” “share,” “tweet,” or Google+ buttons below the post.
 It will keep me motivated.
-Thank you!
+Thank you.